scarpent/ledgerbil/README.md

 Will cause entries to be created on the 22nd of every month.
 The `;;
 schedule` line will be removed for the journal entry.
-For recurring items with varying amounts, I usually include a `; todo` comment on the top line to go back and set the actual amount later.
+For recurring items with varying amounts, I usually include a `; todo` comment on the top line to go back and set the actual amount later, but that's just a convention.
+You can include whatever you want on the non-schedule config line.
+The only thing modified is the date.

 Supported units are `monthly` and `weekly`.
-Weekly transactions will recur on the same day of the week as the month in the entry.
+Weekly transactions will recur on the same day of the week as the date in the entry.

 Other supported UOMs: `bimonthly` (every 2 months), `quarterly`, `biannual`, `yearly`